Developer Interface

 ||||||

-exiturl (optional, >=enterprise)
+exiturl (optional, co-branding only)

 |

 For embedded meetings, this is the URL to which your users will be sent when they click the Logo while in a meeting.
-NOTE: this parameter will be ignored for non-Enterprise/Universal accounts. | ||||||
+NOTE: this parameter will be ignored for accounts without co-branding access. | ||||||

-css (optional, >=enterprise)
+css (optional, co-branding only)

 |

 The URL of a CSS file to be included in the page.
 Use it to customize the look of anything you want.
-NOTE: this parameter will be ignored for non-Enterprise/Universal accounts. | ||||||
+NOTE: this parameter will be ignored for accounts without co-branding access. | ||||||

-js (optional, >=enterprise)
+js (optional, co-branding only)

 |

 The URL of a Javascript file to be included in the page.
 It's your own little Greasemonkey script inside of Twiddla.
 Use it to change the behavior of whatever you want!
-NOTE: this parameter will be ignored for non-Enterprise/Universal accounts. | ||||||
+NOTE: This parameter will be ignored for accounts without co-branding access. | ||||||

 Example 1.
 Simple Whiteboard